 Levi van Veluw

+Levi van Veluw was born in 1985 in Hoevelaken and studied at the ArtEZ Institute for the Arts in Arnhem.
 Since graduating in 2007, Levi van Veluw has created a variety of multidisciplinary works, including scenographic installations, photographs, films, sculptures, paintings and drawings.

 Levi van Veluw’s work has already been exhibited in Europe and the United States and has been nominated for the Volkskrant Beeldende Kunstprijs 2015, where it was elected as a public favourite.

+Fonds 21, Mondriaan Fund and Creative Industries Fund NL.
 Film Company BIRD made a special atmospheric film about the installation The Relativity of Matter.